 This card doesn’t have the insurance benefits or purchase protections many competing cards offer.
 The most noteworthy features on the card include:

-- Automatic account reviews to determine if you qualify for a credit line increase.
+- Possibility for a credit line increase.

 - Your choice of payment due date.